hanksterhan/parallel_SLIC/source/README_final.md

 ## To run SLIC Superpixel Algorithm
  - $python SLIC.py -k 100 -i input/flower.jpg

+To run our parallel implementation of SLIC, include the -p flag:
+ - $python SLIC.py -k 100 -i input/flower.jpg -p

 k is the number of superpixels and can be adjusted.
 The filepath of the image to be segmented should follow the -i flag.
 For a more detailed breakdown of command line arguments, run $python SLIC.py -h

 ## To calculate boundary recall: